Zijie-ZZ/PFAS-transport-in-CAC-barriers/README.md

 ## Corresponding author affiliations (Email provided)

+Corresponding authors:
+Zijie Zheng; Charles J. Werth; Marc A. Hesse

 Department of Civil, Architectural and Environmental Engineering
+The University of Texas at Austin

+Oden Institute for Computational Engineering and Sciences /
+Jackson School of Geosciences /
+University of Texas Institute for Geophysics
 The University of Texas at Austin

 ---